 1. Review cancellation policies

-• Stay in frequent contact, especially if anything changes
+• Frequent updates: Stay in touch, especially if there are any changes affecting their booking.

 3. Discuss cancellation options

-• Ensure you have rates in your property management system for 12-18 months ahead.
+• Updating availability: Ensure your property management system reflects future rates and availability for 12-18 months in advance.

 Graphic of Bookster property management interfaces